 Physician Referral Strategies

-Networking plays an integral part as other doctors will only feel comfortable referring patients to your practice if they trust you.
+Networking plays an integral part in gaining referrals, as other doctors will only feel comfortable referring patients to your practice if they trust you.
 The more well-known your practice is, the more likely other doctors will refer patients to you.

 Unfortunately, many provider organizations have difficulty maintaining a constant stream of quality physician referrals and capitalizing on those referrals.
 Consider the following statistics: